kbdharun/kasm-workspaces-registry-v1/README.md

   <br>
 </h1>

+> [!IMPORTANT]
+> Due to deployment issues this repository has been archived, A newer version of this repository is available at <https://github.com/kbdharun/kasm-workspaces-registry>.

 This repository contains the Kasm Workspaces Registry indexing my [custom images](https://github.com/kbdharun/kasm-images) for development and miscellaneous things.

 ## Features

-Ready to use images for development with popular programming languages and tools preinstalled.
+Ready-to-use images for development with popular programming languages and tools preinstalled.

 ---